Biancabella and the Snake: Variants

 American folklorist Jack Zipes suggested that the existence of a Greek tale, "The Maiden Who Laughs Roses and Weeps Pearls", indicates that there may have been a similar Italian tale that Straparola was familiar with.

 According to Christine Goldberg, Biancabella and the Snake is the oldest attestation of "The Blind Girl" tale type (post-2004, rebranded "The Blinded Bride"), albeit lacking some of the motifs that appear in variants of later tradition.
 In addition, this form of the tale, where the heroine is helped by the snake, is "current" in Italy and Spanish tradition.
-In this regard, Portuguese scholar Isabel Cárdigos locates variants of the girl and her snake helper in Portuguese, Spanish, Italian and Latin American tradition.
+In this regard, Portuguese scholar Isabel Cárdigos locates variants of the girl and her snake helper in Portuguese, Spanish, Italian and Latin American tradition, while Hispanist Julio Camarena suggested that the tale was unknown outside the "Latin and Latin-American spaces".

 German scholar Ulrich Marzolph, in his catalogue of Persian folktales, indexed a similar story, catalogued as type 403, Die Mädchen Blumenlacher ("The Maiden who Laughs Flowers").
 In the Iranian type, a poor woman gives birth to a girl whom fairies bless at birth with the ability to produce pearls with her tears, flowers with her laughter, and bricks of gold and silver with every step she takes; years later, a prince falls in love with the girl and wants to marry her, but the girl's jealous aunt trades a drink of water for the girl's eyes, and she becomes blind, then places her own daughter as the prince's bride; a male helper rescues the blind girl and buys back her eyes, which leads to unmasking the impostor.